Meet our Teachers

 Annie White

-Annie White is currently a dance major at BYU and has been dancing for 20 years now.
+Annie White is a graduate of the BYU dance program and has been dancing for over 20 years now.
 She has taught all styles of dance for the last 4 years to kids ages 3-16 throughout the Utah Valley and feels passionate about teaching.
 She grew up dancing competitively for 11 years and won many first-place awards, including "Miss Showmanship" for the most energizing and entertaining solo of the competition.
 Currently Annie is a part of the Folk Dance team at Brigham Young University and performs with her husband as her dance partner!
 Her goal is to help each dancer feel comfortable expressing themselves through their movements in a safe environment.

 Ballet, Jazz & Tap Instructor